 - P6: Palm massage

-I mentioned earlier that there are 2 settings for the vibration.
+I mentioned earlier that there are 2 intensity levels for the vibration.
 Press the button once and it vibrates in short pulses.
 Press the button again and it’s one continuous vibration.
 To me, the only setting that seemed to actually make any difference is the continuous vibration, but even then, it’s not very strong.
 That’s a little disappointing.

 For the 15 minute programmed session, I certainly feel like the iReliev is in fact, targeting the hand and wrist.
 The internal airbags somewhat quietly inflate and deflate in various locations throughout.
 The alternating pressure, to me, feels really good and there’s no question it’s working its magic.